poshenchang/pandemic-cellular-automata/README.md

 ## Objectives

 * Exploring the impact of diverse attributes on disease dynamics.
-* Testing hybrid control measures (e.g., selective quarantine + vaccination).
+* Testing effectiveness of control measures.
+* Real-world data fitting and prediction

 ## SEIR Model